duchesnay/minimal-mistakes/index.md

 pathways of OMICs data) in order to force the solution to adhere to biological priors, producing more plausible interpretable solutions.

-We produced a ML library in Python dedicated to high dimensional structured input data (Hadj-Selem et al.,  [arXiv:1605.09658](https://arxiv.org/abs/1605.09658) preprint, 2016, in revision in IEEE-TMI, De Pierrefeu et al., IEEE-TMI, 2017) and [ParsimonY](https://github.com/neurospin/pylearn-parsimony) that is now
+The result is a ML library in Python dedicated to high dimensional structured input data (Hadj-Selem et al.,  [arXiv:1605.09658](https://arxiv.org/abs/1605.09658) preprint, 2016, in revision in IEEE-TMI, De Pierrefeu et al., IEEE-TMI, 2017) and [ParsimonY](https://github.com/neurospin/pylearn-parsimony) that is now